FTL: Faster Than Light: Development

-FTL is the product of the two-man team of Subset Games, Matthew Davis and Justin Ma.
+FTL is the product of the two-person team of Subset Games, Matthew Davis and Jay Ma.
 Both were employees of 2K Games's Shanghai studio, and became friends during their tenure there, playing various board games in their free time.
-Ma, who considered himself a jack-of-all-trades, had become dissatisfied with working in a larger studio, and after traveling to the 2011 Game Developers Conference in San Francisco and seeing the Independent Games Festival, he realized he wanted to become an independent developer.
+Ma, who considered herself a jack-of-all-trades, had become dissatisfied with working in a larger studio, and after traveling to the 2011 Game Developers Conference in San Francisco and seeing the Independent Games Festival, she realized she wanted to become an independent developer.
 Davis had left 2K Games early in 2011, and after biking through China, returned and joined Ma, who had also recently quit, and began working on the core FTL game.
 They agreed they would spend a year towards development and if their efforts did not pan out, they would go on to other things.
 Following the success of the game, the pair began work on their second game, Into the Breach.

-The idea for FTL was inspired by tabletop board games, such as Battlestar Galactica: The Board Game, and non-strategic video games, such as Star Wars: X-Wing, where the player would have to route power to available systems to best manage the situation.
-Davis also stated that some of the influences for the game from TV shows and movies included Star Trek, Firefly, and Star Wars.
+The idea for FTL was inspired by tabletop board games, such as Battlestar Galactica: The Board Game, a 2005 space roguelite computer game released by Digital Eel, Weird Worlds: Return to Infinite Space, and non-strategic video games, such as Star Wars: X-Wing, where the player would have to route power to available systems to best manage the situation.
+Davis also stated that some of the influences for the game from TV shows and films included Star Trek, Firefly, and Star Wars.
 Unlike most space combat simulation games, the beginning idea was the player being captain rather than a pilot according to Davis, and to make "the player feel like they were Captain Picard yelling at engineers to get the shields back online", as stated by Ma.
 The intent of the game was to make it feel like a "suicide mission", and had adjusted the various elements of the game to anticipate a 10% success rate of winning the game.
 They looked to Super Meat Boy as an example of a game designed to be tough, but not discourage the player according to Ma, noting that there were almost no barriers to the player restarting after a failed attempt; they developed the restarting process for FTL to be similarly easy.
 However, they also considered that each loss was a learning experience for the player, gaining knowledge of what battles to engage in and when to avoid or abandon unwinnable fights.
 The permanence of a gameplay mistake was a critical element they wanted to include, and gameplay features such as permadeath emphasized this approach.